Walton5888/Walton5888.github.io/README.md

     sysctls:
       - net.ipv4.conf.all.src_valid_mark=1
  * Note: you will need to change the server url to your droplet's IP address, and TZ to your timezone.

  ## Step 5: Running Wireguard

  * Type in the following command to enter your wireguard directory: cd ~/wireguard/
  * Type in the following command to run your docker compose file: docker-compose up -d
  * Wireguard should be running now.

  ## Step 6: Connecting Wireguard VPN to a Smartphone.

  * Go to your phone's app store and download the Wireguard app.
  * Return to your terminal on your computer.
+ * Type this command into your terminal to generate the private key: wg genkey
+ * This should generate a private key.
- * Type this into your terminal to generate both the public and private keys: wg genkey | tee privatekey | wg pubkey > publickey
+ * Type this command into your terminal to generate the public key: wg pubkey your_private_key
+ * Replace your_private_key with the key you were provided.
  * Then, type this in to create your wireguard configuration file: nano wg0.conf
  * In the file, put your credentials (public, private key) in the file.
 Your file should look something like this:
 [Interface]